RayLo3097/farming-game/README.md

 # Project Description
-This project uses python with pygame framework to create a 2D game where the player can purchase seeds, plant them, and harvest crops to earn money.
+This project uses python with Pygame framework to create a 2D game where the player can purchase seeds, plant them, and harvest crops to earn money.

+# Project background information
+This project was created by four UIC students as part of the coding project for CS 440: Software Engineering I Spring 2024 course.
+This project was managed by everyone using Agile methodology with Jira, with weekly sprints and regular in person meetings to discuss progress and plan next steps. **Due to organization repository not being public, this repository was created to showcase the project**.

 # Game Features
 - **Seed Purchasing**: Players can buy different types of seeds using in-game currency.